 Paramagnetism is a kind of magnetism where several objects are attracted through an externally applied magnetic field.
-Whereas the diamagnetic materials are repelled by magnetic fields and develops induced magnetic fields in the direction which is opposite to that of the applied magnetic fields.
+Whereas the diamagnetic materials are repelled by magnetic fields and develop induced magnetic fields in the direction which is opposite to that of the applied magnetic fields.

 These materials include most of the chemical elements and some compounds as they have a magnetic permeability greater than or equal to 1.
-The magnetic moment induced by the applied field is linear to the strength and weakness of field.
-It usually need a sensitive analytical balance to detect the effect and different modern measurements on paramagnetic materials that are often conducted with a SQUID magnetometer.
+The magnetic moment induced by the applied field is linear to the strength and weakness of the field.
+It usually needs a sensitive analytical balance to detect the effect and different modern measurements on paramagnetic materials that are often conducted with a SQUID magnetometer.

-According to this law, the magnetization in the paramagnetic material is inversely proportional to the temperature which means the more the temperature of the paramagnetic material increases, its magnetization decreases.
+According to this law, the magnetization in the paramagnetic material is inversely proportional to the temperature, which means the more the temperature of the paramagnetic material increases, its magnetization decreases.

-M = C BTBT
+M = C(B/T)

 C = Curie constant,

-T = temperature in Kelvin and
+T = temperature in Kelvin and,

-B = applied magnetic field.
+B = applied the magnetic field.

 Stay tuned with BYJU’S for more such interesting articles.
 Also, register to “BYJU’S – The Learning App” for loads of interactive, engaging Physics-related videos and an unlimited academic assist.